ambaradan/docsmarker/docs/rocksmarker/install.md

     Lua 5.4.4  Copyright (C) 1994-2022 Lua.org, PUC-Rio
     ```

-The entire project requires the stable version of Lua, used by both Neovim and rocks.nvim.
-It is imperative that the default version for the user profile is 5.1.
+The entire project is based on the stable version of Lua used by both Neovim and rocks.nvim, and it is imperative that the default version for the user profile is 5.1.
-To meet this requirement add an *alias* in *.bashrc* to tell the system the version to use as the default for that user space.
+To meet this requirement add an *alias* in *.bashrc* to tell the system which version to use as the default for that user space.
 Open your `.bashrc` in an editor and add the following string:

 ```bash